kazuyamarino/nsy-docs/NSY_MODEL.md

 ## Primary & Secondary Database Connections

-NSY has supported 2 database connections in one running application.
+NSY supports multiple database connections in one running application.

 You can see the `env` in root directory.
 There seems to be a configuration like this :